 Lottery President-- For most people, winning $300 million in the lottery would be enough.
 They would buy a big house, travel the world and retire.
 Not Benny.
 He decided to take the money and run... for President.
 The house he had in mind was the White House.
 He didn't want to travel the world so much as save it... from politicians.
 Retire?
 'I'll retire when I'm dead!' he would say, not realizing so many people had a retirement plan in mind that would make him very dead.
 Welcome to the world of politics, Benny.

-Benny sat alone at a table by the door in a recently opened Asian restaurant.
-The plastic-laminated menu offered dishes from Mongolian to Indonesian cuisine, and everything in between, with each item written in its native language and alphabet.
+First few sentences from book: Benny sat alone at a table by the door in a recently opened Asian restaurant.
+The plastic-laminated menu offered dishes from Mongolian to Indonesian, and everything in between, with each item written in its native language and alphabet.
 He had no idea what he was looking at until he flipped it over to find the English version.
 He was taking his therapist's advice, "throwing caution to the wind and letting the chips fall where they may."
 Several months earlier, she suggested he get out more.
 Try new things.
 "Socialize!
 Experiment! eXult!" like the tag line on her business card.
 Primarily a sex therapist now branching out into grief counseling, she was all about the clichés.